lppedd/vscode-tips/maintainable-extensions.md

 and much more.

 A couple of months after the first successful activation and boom!
-The entry point file is now 3000 LOC long with no sign of slowing down in size, because everything's. so tied up together that we cannot even begin to extract pieces of code without breaking anything.
+The entry point file is now 3000 LOC long with no sign of slowing down in size, because everything's so tied up together that we cannot even begin to extract pieces of code without breaking something.
 And I'm not even mentioning testing...
 Testable components?
 I wish!

 But let's stop ranting and let's try to reason about whether architectural